WilliamSchack/Repetitionless-Lite/Documentation/docs/SubGraphs/Terrain.AddTerrainLayerMaskSettings.md

 `Intended for internal use`

-Used in the Repetitionless Terrain shader to compress the HasMask value into the packed texture field in the compressed settings
+Used in the Repetitionless Terrain shader to compress the HasMask value into the packed texture field in the compressed settings and set the corresponding textures to assigned/unassigned

 ## Inputs